MohamedRefaat92/my-first-repo/README.md

 Here are two of my favorite singers:

-- Mehad
+- Outlandish
-- Mohamed Abdu
+- Linkin park

 ### Travel

 I look forward to spend the summer in one of the following locations:

-1. Bangkok
+1. Cairo
-2. Dubai

 ### Contact

-The best way to get in touch with me on BBM
+The best way to get in touch with me on phone 95090159